I am a keen QSL card collector. Please send your QSL card if we have had a QSO.

 (left) My buddipole set up recently at Snelling Beach, Kangaroo Island, &

 (right) My buddipole set up at the Mt Barker summit near my home.

 I live at Mount Barker, a town and rural area of about 11,000 people, situated about 40 kms east of Adelaide, the capitcal city of South Australia.
 The town is about 360 metres above sea level, and is located in the picturesque Mount Lofty Ranges (also known as the Adelaide Hills).
 Mount Barker is the largest town in the Adelaide Hills and one of the fastest growing areas in South Australia.
 Mount Barker is close enough to Adelaide, that many people commute there on a daily basis for work, although it is far enough away from the city to still be called 'the country' by many.
 The area around Mount Barker is a general farming area (dairy, cattle, vegetable production, horse studs, fruit orchards), and now includes a number of wineries/vineyards.

 Mount Barker enjoys a mediterranian climate with hot summers and cold winters.
-In summer, it is not uncommon for the temperature to reach 40 degrees C. During winter, temperatures can fall below zero.
+In summer, it is not uncommon for the temperature to reach 40 degrees C (it can reach as high as 47 deg C).
+During winter, temperatures can fall below zero.
 The average rainfall is about 765 mm.
+A small amount of snow occasionally falls on nearby Mount Lofty.
 Due to the hot summers and hilly terrain, the area is often subject to bushfires.
 The worst being the Ash Wednesday fires of 1983 which claimed 28 lives and destroyed 380 homes.

 Above:- Gawler Street, Mount Barker (the main street & one of the shopping precincts of the town).